SuperLan11/CatRecords/README.md

 To run in Visual Studio, open the project solution, open CatRecords.cpp, and go to Debug -> Start Without Debugging.

-To run in VS Code, first make sure you have the C/C++ extension installed and install if not.
+To run in VS Code, first make sure you have the C/C++ extension installed.
 Then open Developer Command Prompt, navigate to the Capstone_Project directory in the project folder, enter "code .", open CatRecords.cpp, click the drop down next to the gear in the top right, and run the file.